-Understand that no one with symptoms associated with COVID-19 not explained by a chronic health condition should be present at the workplace.
+Understand that no one with symptoms associated with COVID-19 not explained by an alternative illness or chronic health condition should be present at the workplace.
 Employees should inform their supervisor, prior to coming to the workplace.

-CVES will follow NYSDOH and Local DOH guidance.
+CVES will follow CDC, NYSDOH and/or Local DOH guidance.

-- Information will be provided to the employee if they are sent home - o Healthcare locations and testing resources - Notification to Local DOH of where contact may have occurred between people - Local DOH will want to know where positive cases are located (communicate with local DOH to ensure possible shared cases are reported to different counties and jurisdictions)
+- □ Information will be provided to the employee if they are sent home - o CVES Return to Work procedures - Healthcare locations and testing resources - NYSDOH COVID-19 Fact Sheet - □ Notification to Local DOH of where contact may have occurred between people - □ Local DOH will want to know where positive cases are located (communicate with local DOH to ensure possible shared cases are reported to different counties and jurisdictions)

-Management of Ill Persons
+Management of III Persons